 The South Florida National Parks Trust was founded in 2002, to improve the quality of life in south Florida by supporting the National Park Service sites that define our landscape and enrich our culture.

-U.S. Fish and Wildlife Service is the premier government agency dedicated to the conservation, protection, and enhancement of fish, wildlife and plants, and their habitats.
+US Fish and Wildlife Service is the premier government agency dedicated to the conservation, protection, and enhancement of fish, wildlife and plants, and their habitats.

 Florida Panther National Wildlife Refuge was established in June 1989, under the authority of the Endangered Species Act to protect the Florida panther and its habitat.

-NOAA protects, preserves, manages, restores and enhances the nation's coastal resources and ecosystems along 95,439 miles of United States shoreline.
+National Oceanic Atmospheric Administration (NOAA) protects, preserves, manages, restores and enhances the nation's coastal resources and ecosystems along 95,439 miles of United States shoreline.